The history of Western Spirit

 “Back in the day”, as our oldest guides say, Western Spirit Cycling was founded by a charismatic mad bike rider named Lu Warner.
 It was 1989, Lu couldn’t get enough of riding his bike and decided he should impart some of his joy on the masses.
 He acquired a Suburban, dubbed “the burb”, and a couple of guides and started taking people around the White Rim.
 Now Lu can be found in some semi-state of retirement in Crested Butte, CO, but his vision was just the beginning.

-Ashley Korenblat bought Western Spirit in 1997 and since then has spent many days riding unknown trails (with a headlamp in her backpack, just in case) creating the plethora of trips that Western Spirit now offers.
-Ashley is a graduate of Dartmouth and Tuck Business School, a former bike racer, former wall street captive and possesser of entrepreneurial spirit.
-She was president of Merlin during the Titanium mountain bike heyday and served as the IMBA President working to sustain trail availability to everyone.
+Ashley Korenblat bought Western Spirit in 1997 and since then has spent many days riding unknown trails creating the plethora of trips that Western Spirit now offers.
+Ashley is a graduate of Dartmouth and Tuck Business School, a former bike racer, former wall street captive and possessor of entrepreneurial spirit.
+She was president of Merlin during the titanium mountain bike heyday and served as the IMBA President working to sustain trail availability to everyone.
 Combine all that with the desire for a Moab lifestyle and an alternative view of a fulfilling career path, and you have the perfect recipe for the owner of a cycling tour company.

 The guides "training" in Moab, Utah